topwaye/Crabelly/README.md

 Another question: Do a share map and a copy-on-write map coexist at the same layer ?
 Absolutely not.
 If they do, a bug follows, meaning a map can only be shared the split part, not the unsplit part, in this undesirable situation.

 The inverted page table of each page is also a volatile variable which should not be used.
-If the protection of all mappings of a page is changed, that is OK, but what if a new process is born, and a new mapping to this page is created ?
+If the protection of all mappings of a page is changed through this table, that is OK, but what if a new process is born, and a new mapping to this page is created ?
 The protection of this page is bypassed.

 Designing, implementing, and testing an operating system as large and complex as Unix is quite a challenge.
 That is how I built this OS.
 Make the unknown known.